On the rate and on the gravitational wave emission of short and long GRBs: Abstract

 \section{Abstract}

-{On the ground of the large number of gamma-ray bursts (GRBs) detected with cosmological redshift, we have recently advanced a new classification of GRBs in seven different subclasses all with binary progenitors and originating gravitational waves (GWs).
-Each binary is composed by a different combination of carbon-oxygen cores (CO$_{\rm core}$), neutron stars (NSs), black holes (BHs) and white dwarfs (WDs).
-So we have opened an ample new scenario for the role of GWs both as sources and as a determining factor in the coalescence process of the progenitors.
-Consequently, the long bursts, traditionally assumed to originate from a single BH with an ultra-relativistic jetted emission, not expected to emit GWs, have instead been sub-classified as (I) X-ray flashes (XRFs), (II) binary-driven hypernovae (BdHNe), and (III) BH-supernovae (BH-SNe).
-They are framed within the induced gravitational collapse (IGC) paradigm which envisages as progenitor a tight binary composed of a CO$_{\rm core}$ and a NS or BH companion.
-There is extensive literature on the processes of GRB emission via this IGC scenario and this approach has obtained a clear confirmation, with unprecedented high precision, by the explanation of the X-ray flares in BdHNe.
-Similarly, the short bursts, originating in NS-NS mergers, are sub-classified as (IV) short gamma-ray flashes (S-GRFs) and (V) short GRBs (S-GRBs), the latter when a BH is formed.
+On the ground of the large number of gamma-ray bursts (GRBs) detected with cosmological redshift, we have introduced a new classification of GRBs in seven subclasses, {all with binary progenitors originating gravitational waves (GWs)}.
+Each binary is composed by a different combination of carbon-oxygen cores (CO$_{\rm core}$), neutron stars (NSs), black holes (BHs) and white dwarfs (WDs). {This opens an ample new scenario for the role of GWs both as detectable sources and as a determining factor in the coalescence process of the GRB binary progenitors}.
+The long bursts, traditionally assumed to originate from a single BH with an ultra-relativistic jetted emission, not expected to emit GWs, have instead been subclassified as (I) X-ray flashes (XRFs), (II) binary-driven hypernovae (BdHNe), and (III) BH-supernovae (BH-SNe).
+They are framed within the induced gravitational collapse (IGC) paradigm {with progenitor a tight binary composed of a CO$_{\rm core}$ and a NS or BH companion.
+The supernova (SN) explosion of the CO$_{\rm core}$ triggers a hypercritical accretion process onto the companion NS or BH.
+If the accretion is not sufficient for the NS to reach its critical mass, an XRF occurs, while when the BH is already present or formed by the hypercritical accretion, a BdHN occurs.
+In the case these binaries are not disrupted by the mass-loss process, XRFs lead to NS-NS binaries and BdHNe lead to NS-BH ones}.
+The short bursts, originating in NS-NS mergers, are subclassified as (IV) short gamma-ray flashes (S-GRFs) and (V) short GRBs (S-GRBs), the latter when a BH is formed.
 Two additional families are (VI) ultra-short GRBs (U-GRBs) and (VII) gamma-ray flashes (GRFs), respectively formed in NS-BH and NS-WD mergers.
-We use the estimated occurrence rate of the above sub-classes and their GW emission to assess their detectability by Advanced LIGO, Advanced Virgo, eLISA, and resonant bars.}
+We use the estimated occurrence rate of the above subclasses and their GW emission to assess their detectability by Advanced LIGO and Virgo, eLISA, and resonant bars. {We also discuss the consequences of our results in view of the recent announcement of the LIGO-Virgo Collaboration of the source GW 170817 as being originated by a NS-NS merger.}

 \keywords{gamma-ray burst: general --- gravitational waves --- black hole physics --- stars: neutron --- white dwarfs --- binaries: general}